 Guests may find their things packed, unpacked, or rearranged in unexpected ways.
 Sometimes, guests wake up and discover that someone folded their blankets or tucked them in while they slept.

 Whether the ghosts are real or not, The Stanley Hotel is a special, historical place where curious people can find out for themselves.

-Reveling in all films horror, this film festival started in 2013, but missed 2017.
+Reveling in all films horror, this film festival started in 2013.